What Happens at a Funeral

 After the funeral procession arrives at the burial ground the coffin will be carefully removed from the hearse and placed on planks above the grave whilst all of the mourners gather around it.

-The celebrant will say a few words, and may lead a prayer if the ceremony is religious , before the coffin is gently lowered into the grave by the pallbearers.
+The celebrant will say a few words, and may lead a prayer if the funeral service is religious , before the coffin is gently lowered into the grave by the pallbearers.
 This stage of the funeral usually only lasts a few minutes.

 Some burials will be preceded by a committal service, which is longer and more formal, but this is usually only for Catholic or Eastern Orthodox funerals.

 After a funeral many families choose to have a catered funeral reception so that mourners can gather together and reminisce on the life of their loved one.
 This is sometimes called a wake.
-People who were unable to attend the funeral ceremony, especially younger children, might go to the reception instead.
+People who were unable to attend the funeral service, especially younger children, might go to the reception instead.

 The reception might happen immediately after the funeral, or a few hours later.
 It can be at your family home, or any venue that is available for catered receptions.

 A reception usually lasts a few hours, and mourners will depart in their own time.

 You might decide not to have a reception on the day of the funeral, and instead have a memorial service at a later date, such as the anniversary of their death.
-You can also invite people to a ceremony to scatter your loved one’s ashes after you have collected them from the crematorium.
+You can also invite people to a funeral service to scatter your loved one’s ashes after you have collected them from the crematorium.

 If you are reading this guide because you are unsure whether to go to a funeral, the reception might feel less daunting, but the tone of it will depend on the circumstances of the person’s death.
 If the death was traumatic or premature, the reception might also be very emotional and distressing.
 If you decide not to attend a funeral at all then you should check our guide to writing an excuse letter or sympathy flowers to the family of the person who died.